Miguel Cabrera Player Props: Tigers vs. Diamondbacks

-Miguel Cabrera and his .375 on-base percentage over his past 10 games (89 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Arizona Diamondbacks and Merrill Kelly on June 9 at 6:40 PM ET.
+Miguel Cabrera -- with a slugging percentage of .320 in his past 10 games, including two extra-base hits -- will be in action for the Detroit Tigers versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on June 10 at 1:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Phillies.
+In his most recent appearance, he went 1-for-2 with a double against the Phillies.

 Miguel Cabrera Game Info & Props vs. the Diamondbacks